 The Income Tax Law provides that a Foreign Holder is subject to income tax on his Chilean source income.
 For this purpose, Chilean source income means earnings from activities performed in Chile or from the sale, disposition or other transactions in connection with assets or goods located in Chile.
-As of this date, there are no rulings from the Chilean tax authorities under which the capital gain earned by a Foreign Holder on the sale or other disposition of a note issued abroad by a Chilean company may be considered Chilean source income.
-Therefore, any capital gains realized on the sale or other disposition by a Foreign Holder of the Notes generally will not be subject to any Chilean taxes provided that such sales or other dispositions occur outside of Chile to a Foreign Holder.
+As of this date, capital gain earned by a Foreign Holder on the sale or other disposition of a note issued abroad by a Chilean company will be considered foreign source income.
+Therefore, any capital gains realized on the sale or other disposition by a Foreign Holder of the Notes generally will not be subject to any Chilean taxes.